DePauw Maintains Lead In 2017-18 NCAC All-Sports Race (3/6/18)

-DePauw University posted top-five finishes in six of the seven fall championship sports to take the early lead in the race for the 2017-18 North Coast Athletic Conference All-Sports championship.
+DePauw University won one winter sport league title and finished in the top-five in three additional sports to maintain its lead in the race for the 2017-18 North Coast Athletic Conference All-Sports Championship.

 The All-Sports champion earns the Dennis M. Collins All-Sports Trophy, given annually to the school that performs the best across the NCAC's 23 sports.
 Ten points are awarded for a first-place finish, nine for a second, eight for a third, and so on.
 Men's and women's performances are combined, exemplifying the North Coast's commitment to equity and balance among programs.
 Wooster won three of the first four All-Sports championships, interrupted only by Denison in year two.
 Ohio Wesleyan followed with a six-year run, leading to titles by Wooster (twice), Wittenberg (once), Denison (nine), OWU (twice), a tie between Denison and OWU in 2009.
 Wittenberg earned its second All-Sports title in 2010, followed by Denison in 2011 and DePauw in 2012.
-Denison then claimed back-to-back titles in 2013 and 2014, before DePauw regained the championship in 2015.
-The Big Red then reclaimed the title 2015-16 academic year, while DePauw recaptured the prize again in 2016-17.
+Denison then claimed back-to-back titles in 2013 and 2014, followed by DePauw in 2015, Denison in 2016 and DePauw again claiming the top price in the 2016-17 academic year.

 North Coast Athletic Conference 2017-18